benjamhall/solo-project-hiking-gems/README.md

 Ben Hall

 ## Technology Used
-JavaScript, ReactJS, Redux, NodeJS, Express, PostgreSQL, Material UI, Redux Sagas, bodyParser, HTML and CSS.
+JavaScript, ReactJS, Redux, NodeJS, Express, PostgreSQL, Material UI, Redux Sagas, React-Router, HTML and CSS.

 # Prerequisites
 Before getting started launching this application, you should have the following software installed on your computer: